 Portfolios of aggregators that do not obtain customer attestations from all customers by the deadline should be reduced by the amount of DR represented by the missing attestations

-PG&E disagrees with the request by EDF and the Sierra Club in this area, stating that it does not advocate that Utilities determine the amount to de-rate an aggregators’ portfolio and that aggregators must be responsible to de-rate and provide adjustments to their portfolios.
+PG&E disagrees with the request by EDF and the Sierra Club in this area, stating that it does not advocate that Utilities determine the amount to de-rate an aggregators’ portfolio and that aggregators must be responsible to de-rate and provide adjustments to their own portfolios.
 For the most part, we concur with PG&E on this point.
-As discussed above, aggregators are responsible for providing signed attestations to the Utilities for all of their returning customers by December 31, 2017; ongoing or new customers that do not provide a signature agreeing to the prohibition or a DAV shall be removed from the program.
-Aggregators shall also be responsible as described above for providing summary information on attestations and DAVs to the Utilities, by December 31, 2017 for all returning customers, and on a monthly basis with Market Notifications to Buyers for all new customers.
+Aggregators shall collect attestations for all of their returning customers by December 31, 2017; ongoing or new customers that do not agree to the prohibition and provide an attestation shall be removed from the program.
+We have indicated above that aggregators shall provide DAVs to Utilities on a monthly basis.
+Utilities shall then deduct the DAV amount from the aggregator capacity payment.

-If a third party aggregator has non-residential customers that have not agreed to the prohibition or provided an attestation, the aggregator must remove the customer from their portfolio, reduce their portfolio levels accordingly.
-In addition, as discussed above, the Utilities shall require in their contracts that third-party aggregators submit summary spreadsheets that appropriately indicate a de-rated portfolio level that incorporates customer DAVs.
-Utilities shall require that third-party aggregators provide this information in the summary spreadsheets detailed above on a monthly basis with Market Notices to Buyer, and by December 31, 2017 for all returning customers.
-The information required of aggregators in the summary spreadsheets will allow Utilities to understand both individual Service Account and aggregated DAV amounts by aggregator and by product and to de-rate capacity incentive payments accordingly.

-We further require the Utilities to indicate in their contracts with third party aggregators that failure by an aggregator to comply with these steps of the prohibition will be a potential event of default under the aggregator’s contract with relevant Utility, curable within 30 days after notice, as discussed above.

-Finally, we urge Utilities, third-party aggregators and Scheduling Coordinators to discuss DAVs with the California Independent System Operator (CAISO) and to identify whether and if so the appropriate means by which DAVs or other necessary information may be properly represented in DR bids and settlement payments in the wholesale market.
+We encourage Utilities, third-party aggregators and Scheduling Coordinators to discuss DAVs with the California Independent System Operator (CAISO) and to identify whether and if so the appropriate means by which DAVs or other information may be represented in DR bids and settlement payments in the wholesale market.

-The Utilities shall reflect the direction in this section in their supplemental compliance filings to this resolution for AL 3466-E-A et al. and AL 4991-E-A et al.

 Notification and Outreach Plans